isabella232/dynamic-media-classic.en-1/help/quick-start-ecatalog.md

 >[!NOTE]
 >
->If you are an AEM Dynamic Media - Scene7 mode user and want to use eCatalogs, you will need to edit the `pdfbrochure` value in CRXDE Lite.
-To do so, in AEM, click **[!UICONTROL Tools > General > CRXDE Lite]**.
+>If you are a Dynamic Media - Scene7 mode user and want to use eCatalogs, you must edit the `pdfbrochure` value in CRXDE Lite.
+To do so, in Adobe Experience Manager, click **[!UICONTROL Tools]** > **[!UICONTROL General]** > **[!UICONTROL CRXDE Lite]**.
 In the left panel navigation tree, navigate to `/conf/global/settings/cloudconfigs/dmscene7/jcr:content/mimeTypes/application_pdf`.
 >
 >In the lower right pane, in the **[!UICONTROL Properties]** tab, select the `jobParam` row.
 Set the value for `pdfbrochure` from `false` to `true`.
 As in `pdfbrochure=true`
 >
 >In the upper-left corner of the CRXDE Lite page, click **[!UICONTROL Save All]**.
 >
->You will now be able to author eCatalogs in Dynamic Media Classic.
+>You are now able to author eCatalogs in Dynamic Media Classic.

-**Quick Start**
+## Quick Start

 This eCatalog Quick Start is designed to help you get up and running quickly with eCatalogs.
 Follow steps 1 through 7.
 After each step is a cross-reference to a topic heading where you can find more information.

-**1. Uploading the PDF files**
+### 1. Uploading the PDF files

 Adobe PDF files are usually the source for an eCatalog.
 Because they are meant to be printed, PDF files usually contain CMYK images.
 Dynamic Media Classic detects these images and converts them using a standard CMYK color profile.
-However, you may have to upload and use a custom color profile.
+However, you must upload and use a custom color profile.

-Click Upload on the Global Navigation bar to start uploading PDF files or images for your eCatalog.
+On the Global Navigation bar, click **[!UICONTROL Upload]** to start uploading PDF files or images for your eCatalog.
 You can upload files from your desktop or via FTP; FTP is recommended if you are uploading many files or files larger than 100 MB.

 Under PDF Options, the Upload screen provides options for uploading PDF files at the proper resolution and correct color space.
 A 150 pixels-per-inch resolution is recommended.
 You can select the Auto-Generate eCatalog option to create an eCatalog when you upload a PDF file.

 See [Uploading the PDF files](uploading-pdf-files.md#uploading_the_pdf_files).

-**2. Creating an eCatalog**
+### 2. Creating an eCatalog

-Create your eCatalog by selecting PDF or image files in the Browse Panel, and then clicking the Build button and choosing eCatalogs.
-The eCatalog screen opens.
+Create your eCatalog by selecting PDF or image files in the Browse Panel.
+Click **[!UICONTROL Build]**, then choose **[!UICONTROL eCatalogs]**.

-On the Order Pages tab, select a Layout button—1 Up, 2 Up, or Custom—to choose whether you want single, double, or custom page spreads.
+On the eCatalog page, on the **[!UICONTROL Order Pages]** tab, select a Layout option: **[!UICONTROL 1 Up]**, **[!UICONTROL 2 Up]**, or **[!UICONTROL Custom]**.
 You can rearrange pages or spreads by dragging them or, in a large eCatalog, choosing a page name on the Move To menu.

 To add pages, select a folder in the Asset Library, and then drag PDF or image files from into the Order Pages screen.
-Instead of default page numbers, you can provide custom page names or import a large number of page names.
+Instead of default page numbers, you can provide custom page names or import many page names.

-Click **[!UICONTROL Save]**, enter a name for your eCatalog, choose an Dynamic Media Classic folder for storing it, and click **[!UICONTROL Save]**.
+Click **[!UICONTROL Save]**, enter a name for your eCatalog, choose a Dynamic Media Classic folder for storing it, and click **[!UICONTROL Save]**.
 Each time you change the page order or edit your eCatalog, save your changes by clicking **[!UICONTROL Save]**.

 See [Creating an eCatalog](creating-ecatalog.md).

-**3. Creating Image Maps**
+### 3. Creating Image Maps

-Image Maps add another dimension to eCatalog pages.
+Image Maps add another aspect to eCatalog pages.
 An Image Map is a region on a page that delivers more information about an item.
 When viewers roll the pointer over an Image Map, they see a description of the item.
 Clicking an Image Map activates an external reference that opens a new web page where you can learn more about an item.

 To create an Image Map, open the eCatalog screen.
-Then go to the **[!UICONTROL Map Pages]** tab of the eCatalog screen, and draw the map with the Rectangle Image Map tool or Polygon Image Map tool.
+Then go to the **[!UICONTROL Map Pages]** tab of the eCatalog screen, and frame the map with the Rectangle Image Map tool or Polygon Image Map tool.
 You can adjust the position and size of Image Maps by dragging map borders with the Pan tool.

-After you draw the Image Map, enter the URL address that you want to go to when you click the Image Map.
+After you frame the Image Map, enter the URL address that you want to go to when you click the Image Map.
 You can also enter the rollover text that appears when you move your pointer over the Image Map.

 See [Creating eCatalog Image Maps](creating-ecatalog-image-maps.md#creating-ecatalog-image-maps).